sharife/hennagarden/site/content/services/_index.md

         Professional Artists: Skilled entertainers and staff ensure seamless and enjoyable moments.
       image: img/henna-body-work-min.jpg
     - text: >-
+        **Airbrush Artist**

+        Bring vibrant, customizable body art to your event with airbrush tattoos.
+Guests can choose from a variety of designs or request customized stencils to match your theme.
+We use safe, FDA-approved, alcohol-based paints in a wide range of colors.
+      image: img/airbrush-artists-min.jpeg
+    - text: |
+        **Face & Body Painters**

+        Our talented artists offer gorgeous art for the face or the body.
+Artists can be stationary or can mix and mingle amongst the crowd.

+        - 3-5 minutes per person.
+        - Lasts one day.
+        - We use FDA approved paints.
+        - Comes off with soap and water.
+        - Set up for stationary artists is one table and two chairs.

+        We provide professional award-winning painters
+        that specialize in full body painting.
+Those rates will be different than the above.
+      image: img/face-painter-min.jpg
+    - text: >-
         **Musicians, DJs & MCs**